About Auf geht's! - FAQ

 Our second-year program Weiter geht's! makes the articulation issue even easier.
 Weiter geht's! offers a 2–semester sequence for second year with a focus on structures necessary to achieve intermediate-mid and intermediate-high levels of proficiency.
 Weiter geht's! systematically moves to working with longer, authentic texts in order to prepare students for successful experiences in other content-based courses in their third year of German study.

-Contact our college liaison, Marc Periou, at email@example.com if you have more questions about AG! or would like to receive a desk copy of the student workbook/CD-ROM.
+To get more information, request a desk copy of the student workbook/CD-ROM, or to adopt Auf geht's!, please contact Lee Forester at email@example.com.
 (For technical support questions, see our Support section of this website.)

 Many institutions have their students order AG! for themselves via www.evialearning.com because it tends to be less expensive than going through a bookstore.
 Bookstore orders are, of course, also possible.